Superradiance as single scattering embedded in an effective medium

-With some algebra, it is actually possible to analytically show, starting from the Eq.\,(\ref{25}) that includes the atomic velocity distribution, that one should recover the motionless superradiant decay rate in the limit $\Delta \gg k_0\sigma_v$.
+With some algebra, it is actually possible to analytically show, starting from Eq.\,(\ref{25}), which includes the atomic velocity distribution, that one should recover the motionless superradiant decay rate in the limit $\Delta \gg k_0\sigma_v$.
 Numerically we obtain a slight discrepancy, which is due to the fitting range (see caption): the maximum decay rate is only visible for a very short time after $t=0$, beyond our numerical resolution.
-Note also that the decay rate is overestimated for the lowest-temperatures on resonance because multiple scattering should be significant there.
+Note also that the decay rate is overestimated for the lowest temperatures on resonance because multiple scattering should be significant there.

 From these results, it seems possible to observe superradiance in the linear-optics regime using room-temperature vapor at moderate optical thickness.
 Since the driving field must be largely detuned, it interacts only very weakly with the atomic vapor: therefore the experimental difficulty is to collect enough scattered light (compared to spurious light).